BeeGrinder/FantasyGrounds-SW5e/sw5e-generator/README.md

 ----

 Currently this program does the following:
-- Pickes up and filters the output from the old par5e utility.
+- Reads and filters the output from the old par5e utility.
+- Once the output is read the following are added to the par5e output:
   - adds spells from sw5e json to the module xml after filtering
   - adds equipment from sw5e json to the module xml after filtering
   - adds parcels for starting equipment from above equipment to the xml
   - has a spell actions section that will insert/replace effects coding into spell xml output